-Topsoil organic matter levels are 6-8%; P-retention values 40-60% but higher in the subsoil; pH values are moderate in all horizons.
-Cation exchange and base saturation values are moderate, with low availability of magnesium and potassium.
-Reserve phosphorus levels are low and sulphate sulphur levels are high in the subsoil.
-Micro-nutrient levels are generally adequate, although boron responses in brassicas and molybdenum responses in legumes can occur.
+Topsoil organic matter levels are 6-8%; P-retention values 40-70%; pH values are moderate in all horizons.
+Cation exchange, base saturation, and major cations are moderate in the topsoil, but are low in the subsoil.
+Reserve phosphorus levels are low.
+Micro nutrient levels are generally adequate although boron responses in brassicas and molybdenum responses in legumes can occur.